 With regard to media and entertainment law, Mark has advised a number of recording artists on the terms of both their recording and management contracts and has also acted for recording artists in their actions for copyright infringement and passing off.
 He has acted in a number of cases involving defamation, malicious falsehood, the law of confidence and privacy and the law of contempt.
 Mark formerly worked as a Libel Reader for The Independent, Mirror Group Newspapers and Associated Newspapers.

-Mark accepts instructions under the Bar Council Standard Contractual Terms, details of which can be found here.
+Mark is regulated by the Bar Standards Board and accepts instructions under Standard Contractual Terms, details of which can be found on our website here .

 Mark is committed to protecting and respecting your privacy.
 In order to provide legal services to his clients, including advice and representation services, Mark needs to collect and hold personal data.
 This includes his client’s personal data and the personal data of others who feature in the matter upon which he is instructed.
 To read Mark’s privacy notice in full, please see here.